-Learn the general word order in Dutch sentences with core words like onderwerp (subject), persoonsvorm (verb), tijd (time), lijdend voorwerp (object), and plaats (place).
-Master sentences such as “Pedro eet om 12 uur een banaan op het werk.”
+Learn the general Dutch sentence structure with key elements: onderwerp (subject), persoonsvorm (verb), tijd (time), lijdend voorwerp (object), and plaats (place).
+Example: "Pedro eet om 12 uur een banaan op het werk."

 1. Structure: onderwerp + persoonsvorm + tijd + lijdend voorwerp + plaats.